|

 - SPOT_O_CHECK

-- Specifies the default algorithm that should be used by the is_obligation()
+- Specifies the default algorithm that should be used by the

-function.
-The value should be one of the following:
+is_obligation() function.
+The value should be one

 - 1